FnOio/fnoio.github.io/rml/function-examples.md

 Given a list of products, each annotated with a review code in the range 0 (lowest) to 3 (highest), make a mapping to create triples `ex:id onto:review "<review-string>"`.
-`<review-string>` Is one of the strings we define to present the review of a product to the public.
+`<review-string>` is one of the strings we define to present the review of a product to the public.
 The review strings are based on the review code and are defined in a separate list.

 The reviewed products are given in file `reviewed-products.csv`, with example content: